No. 2 UCLA rallies to beat No. 4 Villanova 86-77

 - Oops!Something went wrong.Please try again later.

-LOS ANGELES (AP) Two highly ranked teams and a raucous crowd packed into historic Pauley Pavilion sure made it seem like it was already March Madness.
+LOS ANGELES — Two highly ranked teams and a raucous crowd packed into historic Pauley Pavilion sure made it seem like it was already March Madness.

 It’s not just yet, although No. 2 UCLA backed up its Final Four run last spring with an 86-77 overtime victory against fourth-ranked Villanova on Friday night.